jb753/turbigen/doc/usage.rst

    * - File
      - What it is
    * - `input.yaml`
-     - the original input file copied into the newly created working director if requested by `-o DIR`
+     - the original input file copied into the newly created working directory if requested by `-o DIR`
    * - `output.yaml`
      - the achieved design together with the configuration that produced it,